mdditt2000/kubernetes-1-31/multi-cluster-kubernetes/README.md

-#  The Challenge of Multi-Cluster Kubernetes
+#  Why F5 BIG-IP for Multi-Cluster Kubernetes​

 ## The Challenge of Multi-Cluster Kubernetes
 - Managing multiple Kubernetes clusters can be a nightmare, with complex configuration, security, and networking challenges